rsvim/rsvim/DEVELOPMENT.md

 - `RUST_LOG`: Set logging level, by default it's `info`.
 To debug code, please set to `debug`.
 - `RUSTFLAGS`: Set extra flags to `rustc` compiler.
 To enable all warning messages, please set to `-Dwarnings`.

-To configure other internal behaviors, please setup with:
+To configure other internal behaviors, please see variables listed in the `./src/glovar.rs` source file.

-- `RSVIM_MUTEX_TIMEOUT`: Set the threading locks timeout by seconds, by default it's [`u64::MAX`](https://doc.rust-lang.org/1.80.0/std/primitive.u64.html#associatedconstant.MAX) (forever).

 ### Check